 Grandma, my dear angel, for as long as I am lucky enough to be alive here, you will always be that bowl of lumpy Cream Of Wheat I eat on a crisp, cool winter’s morning with my burnt tortillas and hot cup of coffee.

-Meanwhile, never shall I part with this “seen better days” Scrabble game of ours that we played together countless of times.
-Dare I say that literally cannot wait to have my own grandbabies sitting at that beloved game board some day with their “Crazy Grandma Cat” so I can tell them all about you, the EPIC legacy you’ve let behind, and how it was SHE who made some of the most beautiful strokes across this masterpiece I’ll be working on until the bittersweet and beautiful moment I cross over to The Brighter Side Of Grey and get to see you again.
+Never shall I part with this “seen better days” Scrabble game of ours that we played together countless of hours.
+Dare I say that literally cannot wait to have my own grandbabies sitting at that precious game board one day with their “Crazy Grandma Cat” so I can tell them all about YOU, the EPIC legacy YOU left behind, and how it was YOU who made some of the most beautiful brushstrokes across this masterpiece I’ll be working on until that beautiful moment I finally get to cross to The Brighter Side Of Grey and see you again.

-Actually?
 Now that I think of it, I just realized that when I started this post, I opened with the exact wrong words.
-What I should have said was this:
+What I should have said was:

 Last night I had an epiphany and yet another beautiful TILE fell safely into place in the Scrabble board that is my life!